Quantum Optimization Heuristics with an Application to Knapsack Problems: Knapsack Problem Background

 under the constraint

-The KP has many connections with real-world problems and in \ifconference the extended version of our paper \else Section~\ref{sec:ddos}\fi we describe how it naturally occurs in the context of cybersecurity.
+The KP has many connections with real-world problems.
+In fact, we were initially motivated by a cybersecurity problem that naturally extends to a KP \cite{eldefrawy_etal-2007}.
 However, phrased as a decision problem, the KP is well known to be NP-complete, hence we should not expect to find an efficient perfect quantum algorithm for solving KP.
-Instead we will focus on heuristic optimization algorithms which perform well on certain distributions of instances.
+Instead, we will focus on heuristic optimization algorithms that perform well on certain distributions of instances.
 Since we are comparing against QAOA, we consider an approximation algorithm for KP \emph{efficient} if it runs in time and space linear or almost linear in $n$.